Florida

 Many ask, "Can panthers survive in a population of 15 million?"
 Conservationists say "yes", if residents and visitors strive to respect the animal and vote to maintain open public space for reintroduction of the animal, specifically in places where they can better survive.

-Contributions to organizations like Friends of the Florida Panther Refuge help these groups educate Florida residents about panther safety and promote a better understanding and appreciation of the plight of endangered wildlife and the Florida Panther in particular.
+Contributions to organizations like Friends of the Florida Panther Refuge help these groups educate residents about panther safety and promote a better understanding and appreciation of the plight of endangered wildlife.